10-Year Framework of Programmes on Sustainable Consumption and Production

 EPA is currently focused on four key areas in support of the 10YFP:

 - Inputs to the Global SCP Clearinghouse.
-Exit The Clearinghouse, which was launched in 2013, is the key information exchange and networking platform supporting the 10YFP.
+Exit The Clearinghouse is the key information exchange and global networking platform supporting the 10YFP.

-- The 10YFP Sustainable Public Procurement Programme (SPPP).
-Exit EPA was part of launching this UNEP-led initiative at Rio+20 and serves on the Multi-Stakeholder Advisory Committee and several of the program's Working Groups.
+- The 10YFP Sustainable Public Procurement Programme.
+Exit EPA was a founding member of this UNEP-led initiative launched at Rio+20, and formerly served on the Multi-Stakeholder Advisory Committee.
+EPA remains engaged with several of the program's Working Groups.

 - Collaboration on Development of a Global Network of Interoperable Life-Cycle Assessment Databases.
 Life-Cycle Assessment (LCA) is a touchstone feature of the 10YFP.
-This project is being advanced under the International Forum on LCA Cooperation and is part of the 10YFP Consumer Information Programme.
+This project was advanced under the International Forum on LCA Cooperation and is part of the 10YFP Consumer Information Programme.
 Exit

 - Visit the official website of the 10YFP Exit (hosted by UNEP)